MultiSafepay/docs/content/payments/methods/banks/trustpay/payment-flow.md

     participant Me as Merchant

     C->>Mu: Selects TrustPay at checkout
-    Mu->>C: Redirects customer to payment page to select their bank, <br> and then to their online banking environment C->>CB: Authenticates account and completes payment
+    Mu->>C: Redirects to payment page to select their bank, <br> then to online banking C->>CB: Authenticates account and completes payment
     CB->>Mu: Transfers funds
     Mu->>Me: Settles funds